Joecowboy/MOVIE2K.bundle/README.md

 6. Need to add OS check for these last two items.

+7. For timeout issues with Apple TV and Plex/Web go to the Movie2k Plugin Preferences change Number of Hosts Per Page from the default of 5 to 1.

 ##Resolved Issues:

 1. It now loads up on Plex Media Server running on Mac OSX v10.6.8.

 2. Now MOVIE2K plugin will work with the iOS.

 3. With the latest version of Plex Media Server.
 Plexconnect now works with Apple TV with this RTMP channel.
+You currently cannot search in any of the Channel plugins on Plexconnect, or set preferences for that matter.
+That input framework functionality has not been added yet.
+You have to do all that on another client/device.

 [dashboard-thumbnail]: https://raw.github.com/Joecowboy/MOVIE2K.bundle/master/Contents/Resources/icon-default.png
 [plexforum]: http://forums.plexapp.com/index.php/topic/75524-new-channel-movie2k-plugin-for-movie4kto-website/